-If you file any of the returns listed below for 1998, attach Schedule H to it.
-Mail your return by April 15, 1999, to the address shown in your tax return booklet.
+If you file any of the returns listed below for 2000, attach Schedule H to it.
+Mail your return by April 16, 2001, to the address shown in your tax return booklet.
 Exceptions.
 If you get an extension of time to file your return, file it with Schedule H by the extended due date.
-If you are a fiscal year filer, file your return and Schedule H by the due date, including extensions.
+If you are a fiscal year filer, file your return and Schedule H by the due date of your fiscal year return, including extensions.

-Form 1040 Form 1040-SS Form 1041 Form 1040NR
+Form 1040 Form 1040-SS Form 1040NR Form 1041 Form 1040NR-EZ

-Form 1040NR-EZ

-If you are not required to file a 1998 tax return (for example, because your income is below the amount that requires you to file), you must file Schedule H by April 15, 1999.
+If you are not required to file a 2000 tax return (for example, because your income is below the amount that requires you to file), you must file Schedule H by April 16, 2001.
 Complete Schedule H and put it in an envelope with your check or money order-do not send cash.
 See the list of addresses on the back cover of this booklet.
 Mail your completed Schedule H and payment to the address listed for the place where you live.
 Make your check or money order payable to the "United States Treasury" for the total household employment taxes due.
-Enter your name, address, social security number, daytime phone number, and "1998 Schedule H" on your check or money order.
+Enter your name, address, social security number, daytime phone number, and "2000 Schedule H" on your check or money order.
+Household employers that are tax-exempt, such as churches, may file Schedule H by itself.